How Is Gambling Taxed in the UK?

 The rate of tax for online gambling is 21% of the profits generated by the operator.
 The government also imposes a duty on gaming machines and other gaming equipment.

-So while you do not have to worry about taxes while playing gambling, rest assured that the government is benefitting from your activities as a percentage of the profits from casino and betting operators help the economy, a number which ranges in the billions.
+So while you do not have to worry about taxes while gambling, rest assured that the government is benefitting from your activities as a percentage of the profits from casino and betting operators help the economy, a number which ranges in the billions.

 What about Professional Gambling?

 Professional gambling is a type of gambling where individuals earn their living by gambling.
-However, Her Majesty’s Revenue and Customs do not make a distinction between professional and casual gamblers in the UK.
+However, Her Majesty’s Revenue and Customs does not make a distinction between professional and casual gamblers in the UK.
 So making a living out of strictly gambling on the British Isles is not considered trading.
 However, it is advised to let the HRMC know about your circumstances.

-Keep in mind though, if you earn a gambling win in jurisdictions outside the UK, you will be subjected to a local withholding tax.
+Keep in mind though, that if you earn a gambling win in jurisdictions outside the UK, you will be subjected to a local withholding tax.

 Also, the tax-free gambling distinction does not apply to earnings you make if it is unrelated to pure gambling.
 For instance, if you are making appearances and charging a fee due to your gambling expertise and celebrity status, you will have to pay taxes on these incomes.